 Aquacel ag with hydrofiber

 AQUACEL Ag with Hydrofiber (Aquacel Ag), silver impregnated antimicrobial dressing is a soft, sterile, non- woven pad or ribbon dressing composed of sodium carboxymethylcellulose and 1.2% ionic silver which allows for a maximum of 12mg of silver for a 4 inch x 4 inch dressing.
-The silver in the dressing kills wound bacteria held in the dressing, reduces the number of bacteria where the dressing conforms to the wound and aids in creating an antimicrobial environment.
+The silver in the dressing kills wound bacteria held in the dressing.
 This dressing absorbs high amounts of wound fluid and bacteria and creates a soft, cohesive gel that intimately conforms to the wound surface, maintains a moist environment and aids in the removal of non-viable tissue from the wound (autolytic debridement).
-Moist wound healing environment and control of wound bacteria supports the body's healing process and helps reduce the risk of wound infection.
+Moist wound healing environment and control of wound bacteria within the dressing supports the body's healing process and helps reduce the risk of wound infection.
 1 , 2

 For over-the-counter use, Aquacel Ag may be used for: